7 Eco-Friendly Upgrades For Your Tiny Home (2022)

 Installing a skylight is a gamechanger for tiny home living.
 In most cases, having a skylight will completely eliminate the need for artificial lighting during the day.
 Besides bringing in wonderful natural light, skylights that open can also be useful for regulating the temperature of your tiny home.
 Because hot air rises, having a vent on your roof sends all that heat right outside, making your tiny space much cooler without using any additional energy.

-Skylights can be tricky to install, but most window installation companies will be able to get the job done if you don’t feel confident tackling it on your own.
+Skylights can be tricky to install, but most window replacement companies will be able to get the job done if you don’t feel confident tackling it on your own.

 2. Get Energy Star Windows